Background

 - Stop any applications that may be using the volume.

-- Attach a new disk (or virtual disk in the case of Virtual Machine) to the machine.
+- Attach a new disk (or virtual disk in the case of a virtual machine) to the machine.

 - Change the drive letter of the existing logical drive to an unused letter.